MarsiaRochelin/student-app-frontend/README.md

 # THINGS TO DISCUSS

+07/12 class
 What causes a React component to rerender?

 1. The component's parent renders again
 2. The component's props change
 3. The component's state changes

+07/15 class

+1. Why does organizing your components and html help you when you write css?

+Organizing your components and html helps you to separate concerns when writing CSS you can do this by wrapping them in a container.

+2. How can you use css grid to center something?

+You can use css grid to access the content-align [which organized your element horizontally] and align-items [which organized your element vertically] attributes.

+3. What determines the height and width of an element?

+The height and width of an element is determined by it’s whats assigned to it and/or its parent,

+4. What are some things you can do to debug CSS?
+(Code changes, developer tools, …)

+Some things you can do to debug CSS: using a border around you elements inspector tool far left button